RabitStudiosCanada/brack-rosetta/README.md

 — LLMs Will Always Hallucinate, arXiv:2409.05746 - { https://arxiv.org/html/2409.05746v1 }

-   ———— The Brack approach = Lets use this 🧑🏽‍💻⚗️ <-- Rabit Studios - ⛯Lighthouse⛯ Research Group
+— The Brack approach = Lets use this 🧑🏽‍💻⚗️: "Have the model hallucinate 'running' code, give it syntax to do so accurately/consistently"

 # Brack & The Rosetta Stone Protocol
 *A minimalist, bracket-based language symbolically executed by LLMs.*